William Murray Wilson

 Aircraft flown: de Havilland Tiger Moth; Avro Anson; Lockheed Hudson Mk I, II, III, V; de Havilland Dragon Rapide aka Dominie; Martin Baltimore; Bristol Blenheim Mk IV, V (aka Bisley); and Lockheed Ventura.

 By the early 1950s, Murray was a director in the timber firm C.M.
-Wilson Co Pty Ltd which was founded by his uncle Charles William McHarg Wilson and operated from premises on Troode Street in West Perth.[6]
+Wilson Co Pty Ltd which was founded by his uncle Charles William McHarg Wilson and operated from premises at 10 Troode Street[8] in West Perth.[9]

 On the evening of Monday, September 28 1953,[7][8][9] just prior to a shareholders' meeting at the company offices, Murray and another director (William Ewart Livingstone) were shot dead by a former director[10] (and current shareholder) of the company, William Charles Fawcett.
 The weapon was a sawn-off .303 rifle,[11][6][12] with which Fawcett shot each of his victims once through the heart; they were both dead within minutes.[6]
 Murray worked at the office, and Fawcett had waited outside in his vehicle until he saw Livingstone arrive.[13]
 They were alone in the office.[14]
 He had brought his rifle with him that day with the intention of killing both men.
 [Citation needed] [15]